🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Scientist gathering hemp leaves in a beaker

-Little is known about the effects of CBL since it is practically unstudied.
+Little is known about the therapeutic effects of CBL since it is practically unstudied.
 Many scientists and experts think it might have similar effects to CBD, although their arguments are based on indirect evidence.

 Human studies of CBL’s effects have not been conducted, so any information about CBL’s effects comes purely from conjecture.